pedronachtigall/ToxCodAn/Guide/README.md

 Introduction
 ============

-The Hitchhiker’s Guide to Venom Gland Transcriptomics is part of [Venomancer](https://github.com/pedronachtigall/Venomancer) and designed to walk you through our recommended bioinformatic pipeline.
+The Guide to Venom Gland Transcriptomics is part of [Venomancer](https://github.com/pedronachtigall/Venomancer) and designed to walk you through our recommended bioinformatic pipeline.
 If you are new to bioinformatics, don’t panic!
 There are some resources and